HugoRas/Aflevering-3ugers-3.semester/README.md

-# ECG Web System — Installation & Technical Overview
+# ECG Web System — Installation & Setup Guide

-This repository contains a prototype ECG web system developed as part of a 3-week semester assignment.
+This repository contains a prototype ECG web system developed as part of a semester assignment.
-The system enables patients to upload ECG recordings from home, processes the signals asynchronously, and allows clinicians to view filtered signals, plots, and comments through a web interface.
+The system enables patients to upload ECG recordings, processes signals asynchronously, and allows clinicians to view filtered signals, plots, and comments through a web interface.

-The system is implemented using **Flask (Python)**, **MariaDB**, and a **background worker** for signal processing, and is intended to run on a Linux-based server environment.
+The system is implemented using **Flask (Python)**, **MariaDB**, and a **background worker** for signal processing.
+This README is intended as a **setup and installation guide** and does not contain environment-specific deployment details.

 ---

 ## System Architecture Overview

-The system follows a layered architecture inspired by the **Model–View–Controller (MVC)** pattern and separates concerns across presentation, application logic, and data access layers.
+The system follows a layered architecture inspired by the **Model–View–Controller (MVC)** pattern, separating presentation, application logic, and data access concerns.

 ### Main Components